 In 2023, Fragile Gods released their long-awaited full length album, Dark Water.
 Meticulously crafted over four years, the album features a diverse range of tracks, from the danceable to the surreal.
 Throughout the album, Frantz's vocals are both emotive and haunting, delivering lyrics that explore dreams, longing, and alienation.

-In 2019, Fragile Gods returned with their second EP, “Cold Comfort,” and a new approach.
-The poppier elements which were hinted at on the prior release are now more to the front.
+In 2019, Fragile Gods returned with their second EP, Cold Comfort, and a new approach.
+The poppier elements which were hinted at on the prior release were now more to the front.
 Frantz's vocals are more melodic and less distorted.
-Aika Zabala's provides additional female vocals on three of the four tracks.
 However, not all the rough edges have been sanded off as witnessed by "Step Outside the Frame."

-The band's debut “The Future Never Came” was influenced by the likes of 80s EBM bands Nitzer Ebb and Cabaret Voltaire with occasional synthpop elements surfacing.
+The band's 2015 debut The Future Never Came was influenced by the likes of 80s EBM bands Nitzer Ebb and Cabaret Voltaire with occasional synthpop elements surfacing.

 Fragile Gods is a band that is constantly evolving, creating a retro-futuristic sound that is both unique and timeless.